5 Factors That Are Clogging Your Drains and How to Avoid Them

 Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
-They can lead to unpleasant odors, slow draining water, and even sewage backups.
+Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
 Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects

 Blocked drains can be caused by foreign objects like hair, food particles, soap residue and paper products.
-These substances stick to pipes and block water flow.
+These materials stick together inside pipes forming a blockage that prevents water flow.

 - Cooking oil should be disposed of in the trash, not the sink